okeeffed/cheat-sheets/Machine-Learning/ML-Random-Forest-Regression.md

 4. For a new data point, make each one of your Ntree trees predict the value of `Y` for the data point in question, and assign the new data point the average across all the predicted `Y` values.

 Doing this allows you to improve the accuracy of your prediction.

+**Example**

+How many lollies in a jar?
+Imagine taking notes of every guess - getting around 1000 and then beginning to average them out or take the median.
+Statistically speaking, you have a highly likelihood of being closer to the truth.